 Restoring an M1 Mac over DFU mode on Linux

-note: This is my first ever guide.
-Please let me know if something needs improving on my contact page.
+Note: This is my first ever guide.
+Please let me know if something needs improving.

 When an M1 Mac’s lower level firmware somehow gets corrupted (e.g by shutting the computer down while it’s still installing), it goes into a really ugly recovery screen with an exclamation mark, linking to a support page.
 The thing is, it says you need to have another Mac to do it.
 Unfortunately not everyone has a bathtub of money, so not everyone has 2 Macs.